 After three and a half years at Citrix, I decided it was time to find another job at a company where I could continue to challenge myself as a designer.
 I joined Illumio, a cloud security company, in 2013 as an interaction designer.
 This role is in many ways more challenging than my work at Citrix since interaction design requires an ability to identify and solve a user’s problems.
 Overall, it has been a thrilling experience.

 I’ve come to realize that design is only part of what I love; computer science has become a major source of happiness and intrigue for me over the years.
 I’m now able to prototype many design concepts at my job, turning a screenshot of a concept into live code to demonstrate certain interactions.
 Merging the two disciplines has made me both a stronger designer and developer.
 Over the last few years, I’ve taught myself other programming languages, specifically Objective-C and Swift.
 I’ve written a couple of iPhone apps since then, and I also started taking classes at Stanford a few years ago in pursuit of a Foundations in Computer Science graduate certificate, which I completed in May 2017.
 I loved the classes so much that I applied to Stanford’s Masters of Science in Computer Science program, which I started in autumn 2017.
 I graduated in June 2019 and specialized in Human-Computer Interaction.
 I absolutely loved my Stanford experience!

-I currently live in San Jose and am a mommy to a beautiful Yorkie-poo named Willow.
+I currently live in Fort Lauderdale, Florida and I am the mother of a sweet 1-year-old girl.
 When I’m not on the job or working on my next creative project, I like to play video games, listen to music, read, and cook.
 My two favorite things to do in the world: learn and travel.
-Right now, other than learning more about computer science, I am studying Spanish.
+Right now, other than learning more about computer science, I enjoy creating string art.
 I also try to visit at least three new countries a year (although with Covid, that is quite challenging!).